Muzzleloading aka black powder and/or primitive weapons or

 seconds later straight in front of my stand about 60 yards out in thick

-climbed the tree and reloaded and went to where I heard him crash and he was
+climbed down the tree, quickly reloaded and went to where I heard him crash.

 piled up and a heavy bodied 11 point mature buck with swollen neck and in full

 rut smelling form.
-He was field dressed and I had a home made rig shaw
+He was immediately field dressed and I had a home made rig shaw

 type cart stashed in the wood nearby that had a horse shoe type telescopic